My story

 From 2004 my mental health went downhill significantly, so I didn’t do much walking at all, although I’m sure it would have helped if I had made the effort.
 My mental health support team tried to get me motivated, but I found it all too difficult.

 I put on weight too.
 In the end, around 2010, I made a concerted effort and lost about 17kg.
-Many people remarked how much better I looked for it, and I felt ten times better for it too.
-I still wasn’t making any conscious effort to exercise though, but I was walking and wandering and roaming and making the effort just as part of everyday life, but still using the car on nearly every occasion.
+Some people remarked how much better I looked for it, and I felt ten times better for it too.
+I still wasn’t making any concerted effort to exercise though, but I was walking without thinking about it as part of everyday life, which was positive, but choosing to use the car everywhere I could.

-In the end, from struggling to walk 2km around the block, with some foresight and preparation I can now manage 15km in a single sunny day at the cricket, and all around Wellington’s CBD.
-I may not be an Olympian, but I’m doing better than I used to.
+In the end, from struggling to walk around the block, with short walks like that being perfect as well, with some foresight and preparation as well as my regular 8km circuits I like to think I can manage 10-20km’s in a single day at the cricket, and all around Wellington’s CBD as well to make the most of the outing.

 Finally